FeRA: Frequency-Energy Constrained Routing for Effective Diffusion Adaptation Fine-Tuning: Frequency-Energy Constrained Routing

 \section{Frequency-Energy Constrained Routing}

 Motivated by the frequency-energy analysis in Section~\ref{fe}, we propose \textbf{FeRA}, a parameter-efficient fine-tuning framework that introduces frequency-energy-aware mechanisms at both architectural and training levels.
 As illustrated in Fig.~\ref{fig:method-overview}, FeRA first employs a Difference-of-Gaussians (DoG)~\cite{lowe2004distinctive} operator to extract the relative energy distribution across different frequency bands, forming a compact \textit{Frequency-Energy Indicator (FEI)} that characterizes the latent’s frequency-energy state.
 The FEI is then fed into a \textit{Soft Frequency Router}, which adaptively blends multiple LoRA experts according to the current frequency-energy composition, providing a continuous and interpretable alternative to timestep-based hard routing.
 To further ensure consistency during training, FeRA incorporates a \textit{Frequency-Energy Consistency Loss (FECL)} that aligns the denoising trajectory with the inherent frequency-energy evolution.
+We also give the theoretical analysis of frequency-energy routing compared with timestep routing in Appendix~\ref{sec:theory_formulation} and discuss the potential applicability of our method to non-natural images in the Appendix~\ref{sec:non_natural_generalization}.